FIFA Women's World Cup: Best performance by confederations

 As of 2023, four of the six FIFA confederations have made it to a Women's World Cup final, the only exceptions being CAF (Africa) and the OFC (Oceania).
 CONMEBOL is the only confederation to have made a World Cup final without winning, following Brazil's defeat in the 2007 final.
 The farthest advancing African team was Nigeria, who were eliminated in the quarter-finals in 1999.
 Oceania has sent two teams, Australia and New Zealand, to the World Cup, but Australia did not advance from the group stage until after the country's football association moved to the Asian Football Confederation, and New Zealand (which remains in the OFC) has never advanced to the knockout rounds.
+And finally, the best AFC team was Japan which became champions in 2011.

 The United States and Norway are the only teams to have won a tournament hosted by their own confederations, with the U.S. winning in 1999 (at home) and 2015 (in Canada), and Norway in 1995 (in Sweden).